Too many high earners confuse income with wealth.

 It’s awfully hard to reach a high savings rate without a budget.

-The average person goes into each month with a financial plan consisting of good intentions and little else.
+The average person goes into each month with a personal finance plan consisting of good intentions and little else.
 They spend, they get paid, and they spend some more, and then if they have any money left over at the end of the month, they toss it into savings.

 It’s why the median U.S. household only has $4,830 saved, according to USA Today.